SpongePowered/sponge-plugin-archetype/README.md

 ## Usage
 This archetype requires Maven 3 or newer.
 Invoke maven with the goal archetype:generate.
 Maven will prompt for any required paramaters, but optional parameters must be specified on the command line.

+***WARNING***: This archetype is not currently published on any repositories.
+It must be downloaded and installed (with `mvn clean install`) locally to be used in projects.

 ```bash
 $ mvn archetype:generate -DarchetypeCatalog=http://repo.spongepowered.org/maven -DgithubProject=waylon531/spongeparty
 ```